rclancyc/rclancyc.github.io/index.md

   overlay_image: /assets/images/stcroix1.jpg
   caption: "St. Croix, USVI"
 ---
 Welcome to my personal website!
 I am fifth year PhD student in Applied Mathematics at the [University of Colorado at Boulder](https://www.colorado.edu/amath/) working with [Stephen Becker](https://amath.colorado.edu/faculty/becker/).
 I focus primarily on numerical optimization, inverse problems, and regression subject to uncertain data.
-Although this website is under construction, you can find information about my research interests and a few of the projects I've worked on over the years.
-More to come!

-__I plan to graduate in May-August 2022 and will be on the job market!__
+Although this website is a work in progress, you can find information about my research including several projects I've worked on over the years. __I plan to graduate in May-August 2022 and will be on the job market!__

-## Recent News
+# Recent News

+### December 2021
+- I was fortunate to share my work on brain imaging and other topics in applied math with the [Institute for Human Neuroscience](https://www.boystownhospital.org/research/institute-human-neuroscience) at Boys Town Research Hospital in Omaha, Nebraska.

 ### September 2021